opattison/olivermakes/_posts/2017-02-01-fluid-typography.md

 [^1]: Mid-2012 was around the time I had finished working on my [first major responsive web design project]({% post_url 2012-03-06-casey-trees-redesign %}), which was originally conceived with the goal of responsive implementation in late 2011.
 I had been reading about responsive design for over a year at this point, but Trent’s “Fluid Type” was a turning point for me because it solidified the primacy of typography for almost any web design project.
 [^2]: A [user agent](https://en.wikipedia.org/wiki/User_agent) string, provided by a browser during HTTP communication, provides an indication of what browser and operating system the user has.
 These indicators are notoriously unreliable and inconsistent.
 [User agent sniffing](https://en.wikipedia.org/wiki/Browser_sniffing) has been implemented to test for features and serve different content.
 For “mobile” sites, a guess is made about the user agent string (“is this a mobile browser/OS?”), and then a fixed-width small screen layout is served, potentially alongside other exclusive features like touch support and lighter resources (since mobile devices are assumed to have lower connection speeds).
 Assumptions like these lead to fragile and inconsistently applied solutions, which is part of the reason why responsive design and feature detection have largely replaced mobile-only sites and user agent sniffing.
-[^3]: A fluid value would look like `width: 100%` in CSS instead of `width: 120px`.
+[^3]: A fluid value would look like `width: 100%` in CSS (as opposed to a value like `width: 120px`).
 Historically web designers have been concerned with creating print-like constraints on width of elements by way of fixed values rather than letting content flow naturally into a container.
 This fixed approach to layout is why it took nearly a couple of decades of web design to “discover” responsive web design as we know it today.
 We had to suffer through table-based layout (a useful but short-sighted hack) and fixed-width grids which could not grow or shrink, before getting back to the fluid roots of the web which had been there all along.